ClickHouse/ClickHouse/docs/en/query_language/select.md

 SAMPLE 10000000
 ```

-Note that to get the average value in a `SELECT ..
+Note that to calculate the average in a `SELECT ..
 SAMPLE n` query, you do not need to use `_sample_factor` column:

 ``` sql
 SELECT avg(Duration)